JamesWall-hub/echo-chamber/feedback.md

 ## Code

 - [ ] `Home` and `Articles` have very similar functionality.
 Is there any way for them to be made a little more DRY?

-- [ ] `ArticleVoter` and `CommentVoter` are almost exactly the same.
-Could they be a single, generic component?

 - [ ] Seems like most initial states are empty arrays even when you'll be storing other data types there?